 Spanning over 6000 acres, the La Jolla Underwater Ecological Reserve begins at the midpoint of La Jolla Shores Beach and continues to the La Jolla Cove.

-Established in 1971, this Ecological Reserve consists of four distinct habitats: sandy flats, rocky reef, kelp bed, and a submarine canyon.
+Established in 1971, this Ecological Reserve consists of four distinct habitats: sandy flats, rocky reefs, kelp beds, and a submarine canyon.

 Because of current water upwellings in the submarine canyon, a great deal of plankton rises to the surface; for this reason, whales are seen very close to shore at La Jolla Shores Beach.

-In fact, this is where I saw over 10 Blue Whales when I was on a Recreational Sportfishing boat offshore over 20 years ago.
+This is where I saw over 10 Blue Whales on a Recreational Sportfishing boat offshore over 20 years ago.

-Because of the trench and two artificial reefs offshore, the waves dwindle out before making it to shore.
+The waves dwindle out before making it to shore because of the trench and two artificial reefs offshore.
 As a result, this site is ideal for kayaking, scuba diving, snorkeling, paddle boarding, swimming, and underwater photography.

-This spot is also notorious in the summer because that is when pregnant leopard sharks hang out in the warm shallow water waiting while their pups are growing.
+This spot is also notorious in the summer because pregnant leopard sharks hang out in the warm shallow water, waiting while their pups grow.